stack-rs/mitosis/guide/src/guide/installation.md

 ## Build from source using Rust

+### Dependencies

+You have to install pkg-config, libssl-dev if you want to build the binary from source.

+### Building

 To build the `mito` executable from source, you will first need to install Rust and Cargo.
 Follow the instructions on the [Rust installation page].